persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-08-09-devops-and-headless-cms.md

 An Editor saves a Post of the Blog (A Markdown file) by the Decap CMS which starts the build and deployment by a commit to GitHub

-In addition to Headless Git-based CMS I have experience with the CMS listed below:
+In addition to the Headless Git-based CMS, I have experience with the CMS listed below:

+* Umbraco based on .NET
+* Wagtail based on Python
 * Drupal based on PHP
 * Wordpress based on PHP
 * Type3 based on PHP